dupuyjs/AzPester/README.md

 You can declare an array of `parameter` objects in your definition file. `type` property is required, and `defaultValue` optional.

 These parameters can then be used in the definition file using the syntax `{parameters.<parameterName>}`.
-Complex object types are supported.
+Complex types and array are supported.

 ```json
 {